adamsjeffrey779-secureb4/adamsjeffrey779-secureb4/README.md

 ## 📂 Projects

-### 🛡️ RADAR — Real-Time Email & IoT Threat Detection Platform
+### 🛡️ RADAR — Real-Time Detection Across Email & IoT Line of Conmmunication
 *(Final Year Project — University of Mines and Technology, Ghana)*

 A centralised multi-vector threat detection framework that simultaneously monitors and protects both email inboxes and IoT devices under a single administration, with cross-domain correlation to detect multi-stage attacks.